Shanadoo: 2008–09: Move to Japan and Launch Party

 Shanadoo remained active until 2008, with their activities and promotion shifting from Germany to Japan, where they were building a fan following by frequently performing at numerous music festivals and events.
-The band also announced in late 2008 a collaboration with Japanese clothing design house Kiks Tyo to have their likeness appear on a designer T-shirt line set for release in early 2009.
+The band also announced in late 2008 a collaboration with Japanese clothing design house KIKS TYO to have their likeness appear on a designer T-shirt line set for release in early 2009.
 In December 2008, after a brief mention on Shanadoo's official blog in November 2008 of a new song "No Crime" being performed at recent live events, the Nintendo Wii video game Dance Dance Revolution Full Full Party was released in Japan featuring a short edit of the song.
 On January 29, 2009, an official soundtrack for the game was scheduled to be released that features a full version of the song.
 "No Crime" is produced by Japanese video game sound producer, Naoki Maeda, and is the first of Shanadoo's recorded works to not be produced by German producer Brandes.
-In 2009, the singles "Next Life" and the double A-Side "Love Space Ship/World's End Supernova" were been released, followed by the third and final, Japanese produced, studio album entitled Launch Party, to be released November 25.
+In 2009, the singles "Next Life" and the double A-Side "Love Space Ship/World's End Supernova" were released, followed by the third and final, Japanese produced, studio album entitled Launch Party, to be released November 25.
 In comparison to their first two, German produced, studio albums Welcome to Tokyo and The Symbol to be almost entire cover albums, primary covered of E-Rotic, Launch Party was their first album to feature almost all original content, except for two covers out of 14 songs in total, "Don't Call me Baby" by Madison Avenue and the "Dora, the Explorer" theme song by Joshua Sitron and Billy Straus.